Arthur Gwynn: Rugby Union

 Arthur Gwynn also played once for the Ireland national rugby union team, in the 1895 Four Nations tournament against Wales.

 Personal life

 Arthur Gwynn came from a cricketing family.
-A cousin Donough O'Brien played for both Ireland and the MCC, and a nephew David was yet another family member who played for Dublin University.

-Arthur Gwynn came from a cricketing family.
 His elder brother Lucius played several times for Ireland, and a younger brother Robin also played for Dublin University and Ireland.
 A fourth brother Jack after several seasons with the university team went on to play first-class cricket in India.
 Each of these four brothers had his turn as captain of the Dublin University XI.
 A cousin Donough O'Brien played for Ireland and the MCC, and a nephew John David Gwynn also played for Dublin University.